Building a CD process using OpenShift Pipelines

 -

-- press on the exclaimation mark
+- click on the exclaimation mark

 -

-display name: deploy SCRIPT: oc create deployment $(params.app-name) --image=$(params.build-image) --dry-run=client -o yaml | oc apply -f -
+Display name: deploy Parameters SCRIPT: oc create deployment $(params.app-name) --image=$(params.build-image) --dry-run=client -o yaml | oc apply -f -

 Running the pipeline